White Park cattle

+In the United States it is known as the Ancient White Park; the American White Park is a different breed.

 History

 In 1225, as a result of legislation passed by Henry III, several parks were enclosed and several herds, including those at Chartley and Chillingham in England, and Cadzow in Scotland, were "emparked".
 There were more than a dozen white Park Cattle herds in Britain in the early 19th century, but most of these were exterminated by the turn of the next century.

-The Park Cattle registration program in Britain was started in the early 1900s, but by 1946 only the Dynevor, Woburn, Whipsnade, and Cadzow herds survived as domesticated herds; the ancient herds at Vaynol (Faenol) and Chillingham having become semi-feral.
-Registration of White Park Cattle lapsed in the 1940s due to the outbreak of World War II.
-Later in 1973, the Rare Breeds Survival Trust was formed in Britain, and the following year the registration program was revived for the remaining British herds in the "White Park" herd book.
-Numbers have increased and now exceed 1,000 breeding cows in the UK.
+The Park Cattle registration programme in Britain was started in the early 1900s, but by 1946 only the Dynevor, Woburn, Whipsnade, and Cadzow herds survived as domesticated herds; the ancient herds at Vaynol (Faenol) and Chillingham having become semi-feral.
+Registration of White Park Cattle ceased during the Second World War, and recommenced after the formation of the Rare Breeds Survival Trust in 1973.
+Numbers have increased and now exceed 1000 breeding cows in the UK..

 White Park cattle have been exported to several countries.
 In 1921, animals were exported to Denmark, and from there to Latvia in 1935 and thence to Germany in 1972.
 In 1987, cattle were exported to Australia.
-In 1940, one or two pairs of White Park cattle from the Callow herd were exported to Canada.
-The Canadian-born offspring of those cattle were transferred to the Bronx Zoo but moved to the King Ranch in Texas where they remained for almost the next forty years.
-In USA the breed is known as Ancient White Park to avoid confusion with the hornless American White Park.
+In 1940, one or two pairs of cattle from the Cadzow herd were exported to Canada.
+Some of their Canadian-born offspring were transferred to the Bronx Zoo, and later moved to the King Ranch in Texas, where they remained for nearly forty years.
+In the United States the breed is known as the Ancient White Park to distinguish from the hornless American White Park, a population of the British White.
+The genesis of a herd has been established in New Zealand.
+Fertile embryos were imported in 2014 for IVF to donor cows.
+The birthed White Park females provided additional eggs for a second round of IVF.

-Most national populations of White Park cattle have been DNA tested to verify parentage, to confirm the provenance of products, and to enable assignment of applicant animals to breed and determine the optimum breeding program to ensure their effective conservation survival.
-The breeding program in the UK aims to increase the desirable characteristics of the breed while maintaining genetic diversity, as heterogeneity is low due to inbreeding through much of the twentieth century.
+Most national populations of White Park cattle have been DNA tested to verify parentage, to confirm the provenance of products, and to enable assignment of applicant animals to breed and determine the optimum breeding programme to ensure their effective conservation survival.
+The breeding programme in the UK aims to increase the desirable characteristics of the breed while maintaining genetic diversity, as heterogeneity is low due to inbreeding through much of the twentieth century.
 Faygate Brace (born 1906) contributed c.
 40% of the ancestry of the breed by the 1940s, and Whipsnade 281 (born 1956) repeated this pattern in the second half of the twentieth century.
 His grandson, Dynevor Torpedo is now the dominant influence in the breed.
 Two herds, Dynevor and Chartley/Woburn, have been the dominant influences throughout this time.
 The global population now is almost 2,000 purebred females, plus bulls and young stock.